conorbmurphy/galvanizereference/README.md

 # Galvanize Reference #

+## Introduction ##

-This is designed to be a catch-all reference tool for my time in Galvanize's Data Science Immersive program.
+This is designed to be a catch-all reference tool for my notes while in Galvanize's Data Science Immersive program.
 Others might find it of use as well.

 The main responsibilities of a data scientist are: